radiosilence/anthropic-play/README.md

-# 🤖 Claude Chat App
+# 🤖 Vibescoded Claude Chat App

 A beautiful, real-time chat interface built with **Bun**, **React**, and **Tailwind CSS** that lets you have conversations with Claude (Anthropic's AI assistant).